User Guide¶

 >>> db.remove(db.arrays.foo)

-library.
-The data file object is passed directly to the requests
+The data file object is passed directly to the httpx

 Joins¶